1. Home

 The most common stitch, and usually the only stitch used, is the tent stitch.
 Needlepoint work uses a plethora of colors to provide the design with depth and texture.
 Due to the stiffness of the fabric, this type of embroidery is best used for upholstery, wall hangings, or pillows.

-Antique and Vintage Needlework In Your Home
+How to Display Antique and Vintage Needlework In Your Home

-This type of artwork works well with any decor and with any design style.
+Needlework art pairs well with any decor and with any design style.
 The designs, colors, and textures of needlepoint pieces are classic and ageless, conforming to whatever your home is.

 Old needlepoint art will look lovely in any place that you display it, giving your space a unique and genuine feeling.